talkohavy/guides/docs/programming/devops/helm.md

 3. Installing and configuring Helm.
 4. You must have Kubernetes installed.
 For the latest release of Helm, we recommend the latest stable release of Kubernetes, which in most cases is the second-latest minor release.

-Helm has 3 big concepts to it.
+Helm has 3 big concepts to it:

 ### - Concept 1: Chart